codeforkagawa/covid19/docs/en/CONTRIBUTING.md

 * We appreciate if you give priority to the issues labelled [good first issue / help wanted / bug]

 ## How to participate in communications
-* If you do not have a "Code for Japan" Slack account, please register [here](https://cfjslackin.herokuapp.com/)
+* If you do not have a "Code for Kagawa" Slack account, please register [here](https://join.slack.com/t/stopcovid19kagawa/shared_invite/zt-d7n8dw03-dcXS~whdHp87LhRMcGO81A)
-* Join `#covid19` Channel
+* Join `#香川県版新型コロナウイルス対策サイト` Channel

 ## For participation
 * Please read [Principle / Code of Conduct](./CODE_OF_CONDUCT.md) before participating in development.
-* For communication, please also check Code for Japan's [Code of Conduct](https://github.com/codeforjapan/codeofconduct).
 * If you plan to work on an issue, please leave a comment behind to give a heads-up.
 * [good first issue label](https://github.com/codeforkagawa/covid19/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) is recommended for beginners.
 * If you can't make any progress for more than half a day, make sure that others can take over your work.